-The City of Alamogordo was founded in 1898, when the El Paso and Northeastern Railroad, headed by Charles Eddy, extended the railway to the town.
-Charles influenced the design of the community, which included large wide thoroughfares and tree-lined irrigation canals.
+Alamogordo was founded in 1898, when the El Paso and Northeastern Railroad, headed by Charles Bishop Eddy, extended the railway to the town.
+Charles Eddy influenced the design of the community, which included large wide thoroughfares and tree-lined irrigation canals.
 Charles Eddy's brother, John Eddy, named the new city Alamogordo after a grove of fat cottonwoods he remembered from the Pecos River area.
 When Alamogordo was laid out in 1898, the east-west streets were given numerical designations, while north-south streets were named after states.
-The present-day White Sands Boulevard was then called Pennsylvania Avenue.
+Present-day White Sands Boulevard was historically Pennsylvania Avenue.

 Alamogordo Fun Facts

-- Adjacent to Holloman Air Force Base, home to the MQ-1 Predator and the MQ-9 Reaper remotely piloted aircraft, 49th Fighter Wing, 46th Test Group, allied fighter pilot training missions, and the German Air Force Flying Training Center.
-The base formerly housed the F-22A Raptor and the F-117 Nighthawk Stealth Fighter.
+- Adjacent to Holloman Air Force Base, home to the MQ-1 Predator and the MQ-9 Reaper remotely piloted aircraft, 49th Fighter Wing, 46th Test Group, and allied fighter pilot training missions.
+The base formerly housed the F-22A Raptor and the F-117 Nighthawk Stealth Fighter, and the German Air Force Flying Training Center.

-- Alamogordo is bordered on the East by the beautiful Sacramento Mountains, home to "The Lodge" at Cloudcroft, the Sacramento Mountains Historical Museum, and the Sunspot Solar Observatory where you can see into the center of the solar system, and the home of Smokey Bear.
+- Alamogordo is bordered on the East by the beautiful Sacramento Mountains, home to "The Lodge" at Cloudcroft, the Sacramento Mountains Historical Museum, and the Sunspot Solar Observatory where you can see into the center of the solar system.

 - Alamogordo means "fat cottonwood."
 Gordo = fat; alamo = poplar or cottonwood.